12+ no-sew DIY Christmas pillows to make with covers and stencils!

 Where to find pillow covers

-1. Choose a pillow cover.
+1. Choose a couch pillow cover in a solid tone.

-I collect pillow covers from IKEA.
+I collect removable covers from IKEA.

 Jofrid is another favorite that come in 20″ and 26″.
 They have a nubby texture which resembles an antique grain sack which I LOVE, however I’m uncertain if they are still carried.